Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

 From the above analysis, it is now straightforward to determine the CC-based upper bound on the key rate if instead the finite visibility ($V<1$) is considered.
-It is obtained by letting $\eta=1$ within the EC term \eref{eq:hab_det} and replacing therein the noiseless correlation $\mathsf{Q}_{ab}$ with $\mathsf{P}_{ab} \eqdef V \mathsf{Q}_{ab} + (1-V)/4$ in accordance with \eqnref{eq:visibility}.
+It is obtained by letting $\eta=1$ within the EC-term \eref{eq:hab_det} and replacing therein the noiseless correlation $\mathsf{Q}_{ab}$ with $\mathsf{P}_{ab} \eqdef V \mathsf{Q}_{ab} + (1-V)/4$ in accordance with \eqnref{eq:visibility}.
 On the other hand, the PA term \eref{eq:hae_det} is left intact, as Eve again distributes the noiseless correlation $\mathsf{Q}_{ab}$ within the non-local rounds of our CC attack.
-Hence, focusing again on $\mathsf{Q}_{ab}$ maximally violating the CHSH inequality, we have $\mathsf{P}_{ab} = (V/2) \delta_{ab} + (1-V)/4$ and $\PA{a} = \PB{b} = 1/2$ for $\{x^*, y^* \}$, while measurements \eref{eq:standard_measurements} remain optimal for the other settings.
+Hence, focusing again on $\mathsf{Q}_{ab}$ maximally violating the CHSH inequality, we have $\mathsf{P}_{ab} = (V/2) \delta_{ab} + (1-V)/4$ and $\PA{a} = \PB{b} = 1/2$ for $( x^*, y^* )$, while measurements \eref{eq:standard_measurements} remain optimal for the other settings.
 The complete correlation $\pABobs(a,b | x,y)$ of \eqnref{eq:visibility} constrains then the maximal local weight to (see \cite{Farkas2021} and \appref{app:ql_maxent_V}):

 with $1/\sqrt{2}$ being the well-known locality threshold for Werner states.
-As a result, we obtain for this 2322-scenario \footnote{For finite visibility ($V=1$) but perfect detection efficiency ($\eta=1$), no binning strategy is required due to outcomes of measurements remaining binary.} the following CC-based upper bound:
+As a result, we obtain for this 2322-scenario \footnote{For finite visibility ($V \leq 1$) but perfect detection efficiency ($\eta=1$), no binning strategy is required due to outcomes of measurements remaining binary.} the following CC-based upper bound:

 which ceases to be positive at $\crit{V} \approx 83.00\%$.
 Hence, given the best-known value of $V$ above which the DW rate is positive, $\UB{\DW{V}}\approx85.70\%$~\cite{WAP20}, the CC attack constrains narrowly any further improvement of this threshold to about $2.7\%$, i.e.~$83.00\%\le\DW{V}\le85.70\%$, see the first row of column `\emph{none}' in \tabref{tab:critical}.
+Again, the above window in which the true visibility threshold lies is valid for coherent attacks of the eavesdropper, by the same arguments as discussed in the finite efficiency case.

+Furthermore, we explicitly compare in \figref{fig:woodhead-lb-comp}b) the upper bound~\eqref{eq:r_oneway_UB_V} with the corresponding analytic lower bound on the DW rate~\eqref{eq:DW_rate} found in~\citeref{WAP20} as a function of $V$.
+Similarly to the case of finite detection efficiency and \eqnref{eq:rdet_final}, we observe that the CC-based upper bound remains relatively tight in the whole region of positive key rates, and the difference between the two bounds again does not exceed $0.15$ of a bit per round.